14 Popular Italian Horse Breeds

 The Murgese horse originated in the Murge, Apulia region of Italy and was developed from Arabian and Barb horses during Spanish rule.

-They may have also bred with other native Italian breeds, including the Neapolitan breed.
+They may have also bred with other native Italian breeds, including Neapolitan.
 Murgese horses were a favorite among the Italian cavalry in the 15th and 16th centuries.

-However, as time went on, their population decreased, and they were in danger of going extinct.
-Fortunately, a selection of 46 mares and nine stallions were used to create a herdbook.
+However, as time passed, their population decreased, and they were in danger of extinction.
+Fortunately, 46 mares and nine stallions were used to create a herdbook.

 Furthermore, these horses are 14.2 to 16 hands tall and have a blue roan or black coat.
 People use them for driving, riding, and farm work.